Dristro/Inqueropedia/README.md

 ## Contributing

-Contributions are welcome to improve Inqueropedia!
-Whether it's bug fixes, new features, or improving documentation, feel free to fork the repository and submit a pull request.
+While Inqueropedia is a solo project, I welcome suggestions and feedback!
+If you'd like to contribute, feel free to:
+- Fork the repository and experiment with improvements.
+- Share your ideas or issues by opening an [issue](https://github.com/Dristro/Inqueropedia/issues) or a pull request.

 ### Steps to Contribute:
 1. Fork the repository.